the-turing-way/the-turing-way/book/website/community-handbook/onboarding-offboarding/onboarding-core-team.md

 This onboarding document is a living document – as is *The Turing Way* itself.
 As you'll learn from being in this community: this is a constantly-evolving project that holds [emergence as a core value](https://hackmd.io/kVkwKSYuSLWWhLzlNSuT0g).
 In other words: as the project evolves – so will the team that enables its sustainability as a project.

-This document was prepared for community members who have a leadership.
-While group is called the "Core Team" of _The Turing Way_, it is an umbrella
+This document was prepared for community members who have a leadership role within the community.
+While this group is called the "Core Team" of _The Turing Way_, it is an umbrella term for all community members who have taken on an maintenance role within the community.

 This may include the following:
 - Chairs or co-chairs of working groups within the community
-- Organisers of
+- Organisers of events such as Book Dashes
--
+- Staff members of the Alan Turing Institute leading on different initiatives

 ## Accounts and Permissions
 - [ ] Add to #ttw-core-team channel on Slack